damianmaciagowski/web-crawler/README.md

 # Web-crawler
 Simple web-crawler which scraps pages for the informations.
+Currently the following pages are supported:
+- komputronik

 ## How to use
 1. Install python modules from requirements.txt